Rique-Yazzie/cs386-MarvelRivalsProject/deliverables/deliverable 4.md

 ![Screenshot 2025-03-23 202434](https://github.com/user-attachments/assets/3e289d2f-f1fb-449a-a9da-b2e603bc7a18)

-This is our Team Comps page, where users will be able to click on a hero and inside the bottom box youll be able to view different teamp compositions for that certain hero displaying which heroes work best together.
+This is our Team Comps page, where users will be able to click on a hero and inside the bottom box youll be able to view different team compositions for that certain hero displaying which heroes work best together.